|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Supporting the landings at Manus, on March 30, 1944, PT-331 captained by Lt(jg) Bernard A. Crimmings was used by US Army General I. P. Swift as an observation ship for the high command, observing the Allied landing at Pityilu Island.
-Next, on April 3, 1944 PT-331 covered the landings at Rambutyo and Tong island.
+On March 30, 1944 supported the landings at Manus captained by Lt(jg) Bernard A. Crimmings was used by U. S. Army General I. P. Swift as an observation ship for the high command, observing the Allied landing at Pityilu Island.
+Next, on April 3, 1944 PT-331 covered the landings at Rambutyo Island and Tong Island.

 After dark, both PT Boats started the mission, but the batteries aboard PT-193 were dead, and required PT 311 to start the engines, then both proceeded to Noemfoor, where the Army landed aboard a rubber boat, and were ashore for roughly 45 minutes.